h0nyk/subreddits/README.md

 <hr>

-This project requires python version 3.10 to run.
+This project requires Python version 3.10 to run.
-The easiest way to this is by using [uv](https://docs.astral.sh/uv/) to create a [virtual environment](https://docs.astral.sh/uv/pip/environments/) that houses python version 3.10.
+The easiest way to this is by using [uv](https://docs.astral.sh/uv/) to create a [virtual environment](https://docs.astral.sh/uv/pip/environments/) that houses Python version 3.10.
 If you don't have it installed already here is [how to install uv](https://docs.astral.sh/uv/#installation).

 #### Installation on Windows